 If your child brings a mobile phone to school, these must be handed in at the office before school and collected at the end of the school day.
 The phones are stored safely in the office.

 Our school library is in the process of evolution, which includes; updating our collections, decor, processes and library programmes.
-To support these changes, we have Caretakers of the Library (voluntary year 7 & 8 students), Student Librarians (voluntary years 5 & 6 students), Claire (a teacher), and Tracey (librarian).
+To support these changes, we have Caretakers of the Library (voluntary year 7 & 8 students), Student Librarians (year 6 students), Claire (a teacher), and Tracey (librarian).
 Our focus is to get our school students hooked into reading, support class curriculum and provide opportunities for creativity!

 Years 7 & 8 students attend tech at Thames High School on Mondays.
 There is a fee which is charged and collected directly by Thames High School.
 Children travel to tech and back by bus.